Dmitriy Bunin Author of Frames X UI kit

 Unicode symbols cons:

-• A limited selection of unique symbols per font.
+• A limited selection of unique symbols per typeface.

 • Font dependent.
 Symbol appearance is 100% based on the font and text size.
 Symbols may be inconsistent because different browsers will render fonts differently.